Meet Brian Kurz, Licensed Clinical Social Worker

 - Substance Abuse

-The therapy method I use most often in counseling is cognitive behavioral therapy or CBT.
-The primary purpose of CBT is to help people identify how certain thoughts can effect how they feel.
+The therapy method I use most often in counseling is cognitive-behavioral therapy or CBT.
+The primary purpose of CBT is to help people identify how certain thoughts can affect how they feel.

-When feeling depressed or anxious, your thoughts tend to be negative and self-damaging, leading to the development of unhealthy behaviors.
-People can develop healthier coping skills once negative thoughts are identified and processed in counseling.
+When feeling depressed or anxious, your thoughts tend to be negative and self-damaging.
+Also, leading to the development of unhealthy behaviors.
+However, People can develop healthier coping skills once negative thoughts are identified and processed in counseling.

-In addtion, I have years of experience counseling clients with anger management problems.
+In addition, I have years of experience counseling clients with anger management problems.
 I try to help these clients realize the strong relationship that anger can have with issues such as depression and anxiety.
 Yes, anger is a very powerful and intense emotional state.
-However, there are also extremely effective treatment strategies that can be learned to help combat it.
+However, this is also an extremely effective treatment strategy that can be learned to help combat it.
 Once you gain increased insight into what could be driving and feeding your anger, you can learn techniques to better manage it.

 Bullying can be one of the most damaging experiences a child or adolescent can go through.
 School bullying has become a serious public health problem and can leave a child feeling helpless and hopeless.

 Children who are bullied sometimes need help finding activities that can increase their self-worth and allow them to spend time with positive role models.
-When counseling a child who is being bullied, I try to help them identify activities in their life that they find pleasure in, as well as help them find ways to relax.
+However, when counseling a child who is being bullied, I’m trying to help them identify activities in their life that they find pleasure in, as well as help them find ways to relax.